 Don’t beg for another chance

-Of course, you miss your ex and may still be in shock about the breakup, but don’t plead for a do-over.
-“If you feel compelled to do so, examine your motivation,” says psychotherapist Jonathan Alpert, a Huffington Post blogger and author of Be Fearless: Change Your Life in 28 Days.
+Of course, you miss your ex and may still be in shock about the breakup, but getting over a breakup means not pleading for a do-over.
+“If you feel compelled to do so, examine your motivation,” says Jonathan Alpert, a psychotherapist, Huffington Post blogger, and author of Be Fearless: Change Your Life in 28 Days.
 “Do you miss your ex specifically, or do you miss the idea of having a partner?
 The two are very different,” he adds.
-If you're feeling blue?
-Here are unusual ways to find happiness.
+Find out the best self-help books for people who hate self-help books.

 Don’t call or text

-Aim to go at least 30 days without contacting your ex if you want to be able to get over a breakup.
+Any contact with your ex reinforces and strengthens your attachment, and impedes your recovery, according to Lisa Marie Bobby, PhD, LMFT, dating coach, founder and clinical director of Growing Self Counseling & Coaching, author of Exaholics and host of the Love, Happiness and Success Podcast.
+“An important step in healing is to remove your ex from your physical and digital world,” she says.
+Aim to go at least 30 days without contacting your ex if you want to start getting over a breakup.
 Thirty days will become 40, then 50…and by then, chances are you’ll be feeling much better and have some additional clarity.

 Don’t date (or marry!) the next person you meet

 Sure, it’s tempting to drown your sorrows to get over a breakup, but that’s a mistake.
 “Some people are looking for validation that they’re still attractive or sexy,” says Jenn Mann, PhD, author of The Relationship Fix: Dr. Jenn’s 6-Step Guide to Improving Communication, Connection & Intimacy.
 But right after a breakup, if you start drinking, flirting, or partying, well, all those things are distractions from the grieving process.
 “If we don’t take time to grieve and don’t work on ourselves, we are doomed in our next relationship,” she says.
-Try these 17 ways to cut back on alcohol.
+Find out if you’re guilty of any of these bad relationship habits.